 Our aim is to expand the frame within which these questions are examined.

 Science has been extraordinarily successful in describing and modelling the observable world.
-Yet every act of observation already includes:
+Yet every act of observation already includes an observer, a frame of interpretation, a mode of attention, and assumptions regarding what counts as real, meaningful, or intelligible.
+Much of modern discourse proceeds while leaving these assumptions invisible.

 This work is therefore: